apache/airflow/docs/apache-airflow-providers-google/operators/cloud/cloud_batch.rst

 or you can define the same operator in the deferrable mode:
 :class:`~airflow.providers.google.cloud.operators.cloud_batch.CloudBatchSubmitJobOperator`

-.. exampleinclude:: /../../tests/system/providers/google/cloud/batch/example_cloud_batch.py
+.. exampleinclude:: /../../tests/system/providers/google/cloud/cloud_batch/example_cloud_batch.py
     :language: python
     :dedent: 4
     :start-after: [START howto_operator_batch_submit_job_deferrable_mode]
     :end-before: [END howto_operator_batch_submit_job_deferrable_mode]

-Note this operator waits for the job complete its execution. and the Job's dictionary representation is pushed to XCOM.
+Note that this operator waits for the job complete its execution, and the Job's dictionary representation is pushed to XCom.

 List a job's tasks
 ------------------